andrewcgraves/transitvc/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+description: We push for improved access to public and active transportation around Ventura County.
 ---

 # We advocate for better active and public transportation in Ventura County